CameronCod/Business_Analysis/README.md

 # Business_Analysis
 School Project.
 Student Portfolio
 AI Solution : Shortage of staff impacts the quality of service, reviews, manual check in delay.
 AI can help by taking on responsibilities.
 For example, it could manage reservation changes, update guest profiles, or even schedule housekeeping tasks base on real-time room availability, by offloading these adminsistrative burdens.
 Use of biometric system to be implimented for customers'  possessions to be secured or safe.
-Use AI to help customize suites in accordance to the customer's needs or preferences.
+Use AI to help customize or choose suites in accordance to the customer's needs or preferences.

 Business Objectives
 - High Occupancy Rates: Keep a high percentage of booked rooms throughout the year.